-(a) The Executive will have scheduled meetings.
-The time and place of meetings are set out in the Council's calendar of meetingsconventions.
-Additional unscheduled meetings may be called if necessary.

-(b) The Executive will meet in public.
+- (a) The Executive will have scheduled meetings.
+The time and place of meetings are set out in the Council's calendar of meetings.
+Additional unscheduled meetings may be called if necessary. - (b) The Executive will meet in public.
 Any member of the public may attend Executive meetings except for the discussion of confidential or exempt items.
-The rights of Councillors to attend meetings of the Executive are set out in the conventions.